Lewandowski back in full training with Bayern

-Robert Lewandowski has returned to full Bayern Munich training after recovering from knee ligament damage.

-Bayern's superstar striker has not played since Poland's 3-0 World Cup qualifying win over Andorra on March 28.
+Bayern's superstar striker has not played since Poland's 3-0 FIFA World Cup qualifying win over Andorra on 29 March.

 Bayern also had Serge Gnabry, returning from coronavirus, and Corentin Tolisso, out since February with a thigh injury, back in light training.

-The defending Bundesliga champions can clinch another title this weekend and would be delighted to welcome back Lewandowski.
+The defending Bundesliga champion can clinch another title this weekend and would be delighted to welcome back Lewandowski.

 Despite missing several weeks, the 32-year-old still leads all players in Europe's 'top five' leagues in goals (42) and goal involvements (50) in all competitions.